-Partial sickness benefit: Must be at least 50% incapacitated
+Partial sickness benefit: Must be at least 50% incapacitated.

-Cash maternity benefits: A member of a health insurance fund for at least 270 days (with no more than three months of interruption) prior to pregnancy.
+Cash maternity benefits: Must be a member of a health insurance fund for at least 270 days (with no more than three months of interruption) prior to pregnancy.

 Sickness and Maternity Benefits